quanser/Quanser_Interactive_Labs_Resources/python/docs/source/index.rst

 Although there are some basic interface options, the current virtual Quanser Interactive Labs (QLabs) is not designed to be used through the interface alone.
-We therefore highly recommend that you try our simple :ref:`Tutorial - Getting Started` to get started.
+We therefore highly recommend that you try our simple :ref:`Getting Started` to get started.
 This python script uses the virtual QCar libraries to help you get used to our libraries and the capabilities of our workspaces.